Skip to content

 def build_http_response(self, request: LocalProxy, session: LocalProxy, config: dict, status_code: int,

-result: dict) -> (Response, int):
+résultat: dict) -> (Response, int):

 # results: the results dictionary

-# status_code: the HTTP response status code
+# status_code: status code of the HTTP response

-xml_string = xmltodict.unparse({"root": result})
+xml_string = xmltodict.unparse({"root": résultat})

-# we return the HTTP response
+# we return the answer HTTP

 response = make_response(xml_string)